PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 20:01:31
+Last updated: 2024-04-02 20:02:05
-Random Quote: We cannot solve our problems with the same thinking we used when we created them. - Albert Einstein
+Random Quote: May our hearts garden of awakening bloom with hundreds of flowers. - Thích Nhất Hạnh